dgrtwo/dgrtwo.github.com/_posts/2016-02-12-why-I-use-ggplot2.md

 There's one particular danger I'd argue is an order of magnitude more common and more dangerous than all the others.

-* **Someone discovers that making a basic plot in R is a ton of work, gives up, goes back to Excel.** It's pleasant to imagine that people start an R course thinking "Whatever it takes, I will make publication-quality figures in R." Then, any challenge along the way is merely a "learning experience" for them: they'll *appreciate* that legend, because they worked for it!
+* **Someone discovers that making a basic plot in R is a ton of work, gives up, goes back to Excel.** It's pleasant to imagine that people start an R course thinking "Whatever it takes, I will make publication-quality figures in R." Then, any challenge along the way is a valuable learning experience for them: they'll spend the time to get their legend perfect, and at the end they'll *appreciate* that legend, because by golly they worked for it!

     But the truth is we have limited educational bandwidth to spend.
 If making a good plot takes a lot of effort, people will leave the course with a negative impression of R, and they won't bother learning more.
 I made this point in my original ["teach ggplot2 to beginners" post](http://varianceexplained.org/r/teach_ggplot2_to_beginners/):